 309 – The Bruce Museum, Masterpieces from the Cartoon Art Museum (Special Exhibition) – Greenwich, CT

 The Bruce Museum in Greenwich, CT hosts a very special exhibit called ‘Masterpieces from the Cartoon Art Museum.’

-Join host Leslie Mueller as she explores the witty world of cartooning with Brian Walker, son of Mort Walker of ‘Beetle Baily’ comic strip fame.
+Join host Leslie Mueller as she explores the colorful world of cartooning with Brian Walker, son of Mort Walker of ‘Beetle Baily’ comic strip fame.
 Explore the master works from comic strips, comic books, editorial cartoons, animation and more.
-Then go Behind-the-Scenes into the private studio of the late American cartoonist Jerry Dumas of ‘Sam and Silo’ comic strip fame, to learn more about the creative process of a cartoonist first hand.
+Then go Behind-the-Scenes into the private studio of the late cartoonist Jerry Dumas and a visit to NYC’s Nathan Love Animation Studios to see where the art of animation is today.

 310 – The La Brea Tar Pits and Museum – Los Angeles, CA